Mr. Krabs: Oh, boo-hoo! Let me play a sad song for you on the world's smallest violin. [moves his fingers and music plays]

 Squidward: This is serious!

-- Apu, from The Simpsons, does this gesture in response to his wife's complaining but with a sitar rather than a violin.
+- Apu does this gesture in response to his wife's complaining, but with a sitar rather than a violin.

 - Fat Tony, having won the prized violin of Krusty's daughter in a poker game, does this when Krusty begs him to give it back.
-Then he goes "Oh wait, now I can do it for real", pulls out the violin and actually starts playing it (quite well, too).
+Then, realizing that he can do it for real, pulls out the violin and plays a sad melody, surprisingly well.

 - In the episode "Them Robot" Lenny also plays the world's smallest violin for Homer, but it turns out he was actually holding a real tiny violin.
 Moments later he loses the bow, and Homer steps on it as he leaves the bar.